 Our Heritage

-Rosie began writing children’s books in 2015 and now has nine in publication.
+Rosie began writing children’s books in 2015 and now has eleven in publication.
 The first series is called Down on the Farm and is a compilation of stories that she told the grandchildren.
-The grandchildren picked the animal they wanted to hear a story about.
-Grandma created an animal character and then made up a story to go with it.
-The favorites of those stories have become books.
-Getrude the LOUD Chicken has become a favorite in that series.
-Of course, there are many more animals just waiting to have their story told!

 The Curly series began with a fictional calf who survived the Starbuck Fire in western Kansas in 2017.
-Curly the Orphan Calf was written after that devastating fire destroyed large parts of western Kansas, northern Oklahoma, and Texas.
 Rosie hadn’t intended to make the little heifer calf part of a series.
-However, as Curly the Orphan Calf was read in schools across Kansas and neighboring states, the students wanted to know what happened to Curly when she grew up.
-That led to Curly the Hero Cow as well as a third in the series, Curly and the Terrible Tornado.
+However, after many questions from children about what happened to the calf when it grew up, she added Curly the Hero Cow plus Curly and the Terrible Tornado.
+Those books followed Curly to motherhood.

 Rosie is available to do book readings and signings.
-She also enjoys giving presentations to schools and other groups.
+She also enjoys giving presentations to schools, libraries, reading clubs, and other groups.
 Thank you for choosing her books!

 This book is an incredible story of the trail drives from Texas through Kansas and then north.
 I felt like I was one of the cowboys, facing all of the challenges head-on.
 I certainly learned a lot about cattle drives or trails, the cowboys, and the territory.
 I have a deep respect for our ancestors trying to make a new life and home in the West.
 This is a book that grabs your attention and holds it all the way through.
 Make sure you read the series as the characters intertwine.
 I’m waiting for Book VI to be printed!